astrology-noob/astrology-noob/README.md

 Here I am, a beginner .NET developer: have a million ideas and not so much time to fulfill them 😳

-## 😨 I'm currently working on: 😨
-- My diploma: UMK-editor

 ## 🧐 My recent projects: 🧐
+- My diploma -> UMK-editor
 - BlazingBooks -> Online Book Store.
 Learned to work with Blazor Server, EF Core with MS SQL database and Authorization & Authentication
 - AdoNetWPF -> Small study project to work with ADO.NET in WPF application
 - wildlife-book and cats-react -> Study project on React